Coextension of scalars in operad theory

 \begin{definition} Let $\mathcal{P}$ be an $\colorsa$-colored operad.
 The \emph{underlying category} $\underlying{\mathcal{P}}$ is the $\mathcal{E}$-enriched category whose \begin{itemize} \item objects are the elements of the color set $\colorsa$, \item morphism object between $c$ and $d$ is $\mathcal{P}(c;d)$, and \item whose unit and composition are given by the unit and the restriction of the composition of $\mathcal{P}$. \end{itemize} In the same spirit, if $X$ is an $(\colorsa,\colorsb)$-collection, we will write $\underlying{X}$ for the corresponding collection that is concentrated in arity one.
 That is, $\underlying{X}$ is the collection with

-\end{definition} The underlying category is functorial, and is right adjoint to the inclusion of categories into operads.
+\end{definition} The underlying category assignment $\underlying{-}$ is a functor, and is right adjoint to the inclusion of categories into operads.
 We can also think of the underlying category $\underlying{\mathcal{P}}$ as an $\colorsa$-colored suboperad of $\mathcal{P}$ via the counit of the adjunction, which we will do without comment or change of notation.